gvergnaud/rx-ease/README.md

 # rx-ease

-An operator to interpolate the values of your rxjs streams!
+An operator to interpolate between values in your rxjs streams!

-- **Typescript** support.
+- **Physic based**.
+The animation seemlessly interupts itself if a new value is emitted before it completes.
 - Performant, **60fps**.
 - Emits on **requestAnimationFrame**.
+- **Typescript** support.
 - Works with any kind of data structures (Object, arrays, single values).

 ## Install